 The felt lovers just think Steel looks a bit shite on small Sheds and won’t hear any of it.

-All in all, both have their advantages and so we continue to use both in different circumstances.
+All in all, both have their advantages.

 Felt has become increasingly more and more expensive, and the perks of the simple installation are no longer so perky since we don’t do them as often.